 7. All Athletes taking part in the Grand Prix and/or in the Competition with the highest prize money if this is not the Grand Prix at a CSIO or a CSI must have first completed with their Grand Prix Horse, respectively with the Horse that will be ridden in the Competition with the highest prize money, the initial round of at least one FEI Competition at the same Event (see JRs 261.4.4 for details of specific FEI Competitions in which the eligibility requirement may be fulfilled).
-If the Grand Prix or the Competition with the highest prize money is held on the first day of the Event or is the only FEI Competition at the Event, the Organising Committee must schedule a training session to provide Athletes with the opportunity to jump their Horse in the arena prior to the Grand Prix, respectively the Competition with the highest prize money (see also JRs Art.
-261.4.4).
-If the Competition with the highest prize money is the Derby, these provisions are not applicable.
+If the Grand Prix or the Competition with the highest prize money is held on the first day of the Event or is the only FEI Competition at the Event, the Organising Committee must schedule a training session to provide Athletes with the opportunity to jump their Horse in the arena prior to the Grand Prix, respectively the Competition with the highest prize money is the Derby, these provisions are not applicable.